Massachusetts Hourly Paycheck Calculator

 • Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.

-Replace placeholders with official Massachusetts Department of Unemployment Assistance figures (taxable wage base, experience-rated range, new-employer rate) before publishing.
+Replace placeholders with official Massachusetts Department of Unemployment Assistance figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes